Best Practices for Self Managed Condo Associations

 Your condo association’s bylaws will outline the duties of the Treasurer, but generally, the Treasurer is responsible for handling the association’s finances.
 All board members are responsible for the financial health of the association, but the Treasurer in particular has additional responsibilities pertaining to the organization’s finances.
 These could include creating an annual budget, performing audits, generating financial reports, and collecting dues.

 So where does a volunteer begin?
 What tools do they have at their disposal?
-How can a self-managed HOA make the volunteer experience as simple as possible and manage the condo association better than a management company?
+How can a self-managed HOA make the volunteer experience as simple as possible and manage the condo association effectively?

 Here are some general best practices to follow as the Treasurer of your self managed condo association.